DJ, DESIGNER, DOOR PERSON/HOST, PHOTOGRAPHER, PROMOTER/BOOKER

 How did you end up as a part of the music industry?

-I'm 22 and I moved to Melbourne from Adelaide when I was 18 to study photography.
+I moved to Naarm (Melbourne) from Kaurna County (Adelaide) when I was 18 to study photography.
 I was already a club rat and this was probably only amplified upon living in a city with a plethora of great venues and events.
-I think my first female friend that DJ'd was Nuala (Juicy Romance) and I loved nothing more than going to whatever gig of hers was on that weekend.
+I think my first femme friend that DJ'd was Nuala (Juicy Romance) and I loved nothing more than going to whatever gig of hers was on that weekend.
 I am and will always be first and foremost an avid dance-floor participant however the more friends that started DJing, hosting events or producing the more I wanted to give it a go too.

 "I am and will always be first and foremost an avid dance-floor participant."